 This deliciously rich 4 Ingredient Chocolate Chia Pudding is full of fiber, protein and healthy fats to keep you full for hours.
 It’s a great breakfast to meal prep at the start of the week and tastes amazing topped with bananas and peanut butter!

 If not, you’re in for a treat.
-Chia seed pudding is insanely easy to make and has the coolest texture.
+It’s insanely easy to make and has the coolest texture.

 Think tapioca pudding…but with more nutrients!

 I remember so clearly when I first discovered chia seeds.
-A friend of mine was using them to improve her digestion (oh, hello fiber!) and told me she would just soak some in water and enjoy a spoonful of “chia pudding” every day.
+A friend of mine was using them to improve her digestion (oh, hello fiber!) and told me she would just soak some in water and enjoy a spoonful of “pudding” every day.

-As many of you can probably guess, chocolate chia seed pudding is my all-time favorite flavor.
+As many of you can probably guess, chocolate is my all-time favorite flavor.
 What’s not to love about starting your morning with a healthy, chocolatey breakfast?

 Chia seeds come from a plant in the mint family called Salvia Hispanica.
 They were a staple in the ancient Aztec diet and have now gained attention world-wide thanks to their amazing nutritional benefits.

 They are super absorbent, allowing them to plump up and become gelatinous when soaked in liquid.